Sports in the United States: Most popular sports in the United States

-In the broadest definition of sports—physical recreation of all sorts—the four most popular sports among the general population of the United States are exercise walking (90 million), exercising with equipment (53 million), swimming (52 million) and camping (47 million).
+In the broadest definition of sports—physical recreation of all sorts—the United States Census Bureau, in 2007, found the four most popular sports among the general population of the United States are exercise walking (90 million), exercising with equipment (53 million), swimming (52 million) and camping (47 million).
 The most popular competitive sport (and fifth most popular recreational sport) is bowling (43 million).
-Other most popular sports are fishing (35 million), bicycling (37 million), weightlifting (33 million), aerobics (30 million), and hiking (28 million).
+Other popular sports included fishing (35 million), bicycling (37 million), weightlifting (33 million), aerobics (30 million), and hiking (28 million).

-According to a January 2018 Poll by Gallup, 37% of Americans consider football their favorite spectator sport, while 11% prefer basketball, 9% baseball, and 7% soccer.
+According to a January 2018 poll by Gallup, 37% of Americans consider football their favorite spectator sport, while 11% prefer basketball, 9% baseball, and 7% soccer.
 There is some variation by viewer demographics.
-Men, show a stronger preference for football than women, conservatives a stronger preference than liberals, and those over 35 a stronger preference than those under 35.
+Men show a stronger preference for football than women, conservatives a stronger preference than liberals, and those over 35 a stronger preference than those under 35.
 In all groups, however, football is still the most popular.
 Basketball and soccer are more popular among liberals than conservatives.

-Pickleball, a racquet sport invented in the state of Washington in 1965, was designated Washington's official state sport in 2022.
-For two years in a row, 2021 and 2022, the sport was named the fastest growing sport in the United States by the Sports and Fitness Industry Association (SFIA).
-Between 2019 and 2022 the SFIA estimates the number of US players increased almost 40% to 4.8 million.
-Projections suggest there could be as many as 40 million players in the United States by the end of the decade.
+For three years in a row, 2021, 2022 and 2023 pickleball was named the fastest growing sport in the United States by the Sports and Fitness Industry Association (SFIA).
+Between 2019 and 2023, the SFIA estimated the number of US players increased almost 223% to 13.6 million.
+In March 2023 the Association of Pickleball Players estimated the number of US pickleball players in the previous 12 months had surpassed 48 million.

 Sports leagues in the United States

-The sports leagues

-The following table shows the professional sports leagues, which average over 15,000 fans per game and that have a national TV contract that pays rights fees.
+The following table shows the major sports leagues, professional and collegiate, which average over 15,000 fans per game and that have a national TV contract that pays rights fees.